College Prep Program

 Students entering grades 10 through 12 with a record of solid academic performance and good citizenship are encouraged to apply for this program.
 Each major class averages 10 students, and most have two teachers: the lead teacher brings experience at the secondary or college level, thorough knowledge of the subject, and the ability to work well with high school students; the teaching intern is a college senior or recent graduate who knows the field and has demonstrated an interest in teaching.

 Playing fields, tennis and basketball courts, a swimming pool, country roads for cycling, and a natural environment give numerous opportunities for recreational activities.
-In the free time after dinner until the evening study period begins, students can participate in intramural sports, play tennis, study, join in other organized campus activities, or just relax.
+In their free time after dinner until the evening study period begins, students can play sports, study, join in other organized campus activities, or just relax.
 Weekend activities include dances, movies, and trips to Six Flags amusement park, whitewater rafting, Boston, New York City, and other places of interest.